Skip to main content

 Price per serving: Varies by meal count (4-36 meals/week)

-Factor’s sodium range is higher than the medical services.
-750-1,000mg per meal. but it’s the best-tasting fresh prepared option I tested.
+Factor's sodium range is higher than the medical services, at 750-1,000mg per meal, but it's the best-tasting fresh prepared option I tested.
 Fresh never frozen.
 Delivered weekly.
 Microwave 2 minutes.
-That convenience matters when you’re exhausted and the alternative is ordering Chipotle (2,190mg) or hitting a drive-through (1,500-2,500mg per meal).
-Factor isn’t medical-diet compliant, but it’s dramatically better than what most people are actually eating.
+That convenience matters when you're exhausted and the alternative is ordering Chipotle (2,190mg) or hitting a drive-through (1,500-2,500mg per meal).
+Factor isn't medical-diet compliant, but it's dramatically better than what most people are actually eating.

 I kept Factor running for three weeks alongside the stricter low-sodium services.
 The Chicken Pesto Bowl (820mg) and Garlic Herb Pork (780mg) were genuinely restaurant-quality.
 The Keto Jalapeño Popper Chicken (890mg) was the highest sodium meal I tried from Factor and still under 900mg.
 Compare that to a typical restaurant chicken dish at 1,800-2,400mg.
 The gap is real.